tops-code/test/content/about/main/index.md

 ---
 ## Configure page content in wide column
 title: "Welcome !" # leave blank to exclude
-number_featured: 0 # pulling from mainSections in config.toml
+number_featured:  # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.

-  I hope this theme helps you create your own virtual apéro.
-A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
+  Toochukwu is an intriguing person
 show_outro: true
-outro:
+outro: |
 ---

 ** index doesn't contain a body, just front matter above.